tomjoy75/inception/cs50/sql.md

 SELECT COUNT(DISTINCT Region) FROM example; -- Number of different regions SELECT COUNT(*) FROM example WHERE region = 'Europe'; -- Number of rows in Europe --!!!
 For Text use only ' and not "
-SELECT COUNT(*) FROM cancer WHERE region = 'North America' AND race = 'Asian'; -- Combinaison North America and Asian
+SELECT COUNT(*) FROM example WHERE region = 'North America' AND race = 'Asian'; -- Combinaison North America and Asian -- For escaping ', use ''
+SELECT COUNT(*) FROM example WHERE region LIKE 'North A%' AND race = 'Asian'; -- Combinaison North America and Asian SELECT region, COUNT(*) FROM example GROUP BY region ORDER BY COUNT(*); -- Select all the regions and for each show the count (ordered)
+-- ORDER BY #VAR [ASC...DESC]
+SELECT region, COUNT(*) AS n FROM example GROUP BY region ORDER BY n DESC; -- Same as prev, but with an alias "  "                            "                       "    LIMIT 1;      -- Just show the first result

 ```

 ### Builtin Formulas